luluzhou1/alinush.github.io/_posts/refs.md

 [^FKL18]: **The Algebraic Group Model and its Applications**, by Georg Fuchsbauer and Eike Kiltz and Julian Loss, *in Cryptology ePrint Archive, Report 2017/620*, 2017, [[URL]](https://eprint.iacr.org/2017/620)

+[^FKMplus16]: **Efficient Unlinkable Sanitizable Signatures from Signatures with Re-randomizable Keys**, by Fleischhacker, Nils and Krupp, Johannes and Malavolta, Giulio and Schneider, Jonas and Schröder, Dominique and Simkin, Mark, *in Public-Key Cryptography -- PKC 2016*, 2016

 [^FKP16]: **On the Provable Security of ({EC}){DSA} Signatures**, by Manuel Fersch and Eike Kiltz and Bertram Poettering, *in Proceedings of the 2016 {ACM} {SIGSAC} Conference on Computer and Communications Security*, 2016, [[URL]](https://doi.org/10.1145%2F2976749.2978413)

 [^FLP85]: **Impossibility of distributed consensus with one faulty process**, by Michael J. Fischer and Nancy A. Lynch and Michael S. Paterson, *in Journal of the {ACM}*, 1985, [[URL]](https://doi.org/10.1145%2F3149.214121)

+[^FLRplus10]: **Random Oracles with(out) Programmability**, by Fischlin, Marc and Lehmann, Anja and Ristenpart, Thomas and Shrimpton, Thomas and Stam, Martijn and Tessaro, Stefano, *in Advances in Cryptology - ASIACRYPT 2010*, 2010

 [^FM88]: **Optimal Algorithms for Byzantine Agreement**, by Feldman, Paul and Micali, Silvio, *in Proceedings of the Twentieth Annual ACM Symposium on Theory of Computing*, 1988, [[URL]](http://doi.acm.org/10.1145/62212.62225)